-Is Mr. Low innocent of the charges brought against him in New York in early November?
+Is Mr. Low innocent of the charges brought against him by the U.S. Department of Justice?

 The U.S. Department of Justice has specifically stated that the charges filed against Mr. Low in federal court are just allegations, and that Mr. Low is “presumed innocent unless and until proven guilty.”

 Moreover, the indictment notes that Mr. Low held no formal position at 1MDB, nor was he ever employed by Goldman Sachs, or the Governments of Malaysia or Abu Dhabi.
 The bond offerings detailed in the indictment were undertaken openly and lawfully between experienced, well-regulated financial institutions and government entities.